xonsh/xonsh/docs/tutorial_history_backend.rst

 `Some Public Attributes <api/history/base.html#xonsh.history.base.History>`_ which xonsh uses in various places.
 Note that we use Unix timestamp and some random char to make ``self.sessionid`` unique and to keep the entries ordered in time.
-We will cover it with a bit more detail in next section.
+We will cover it with a bit more detail in the next section.

 Save History to CouchDB